ELeeAstro/Rosseland_Clouds/README.md

  ### 2. Rosseland mean with lognormal size distribution

+ This takes the particle size array in RTtable as the median particle size of a log-normal distribution, it then calculates the log-normal weighted (normalised typically, so N0 = 1) wavelength dependent values (integrating for iint values between rmin and rmax).
+ Then the Rosseland mean values are calculated across each wavelength.

  ### 3. Rosseland mean with lognormal reff size (similar to single sizes)

  This takes the particle size array in RTtable as the median particle size of a log-normal distribution, then calculates the effective particle size given the sigma value in the namelist.
  Then it calculates the Rosseland mean normalised opacity, single scattering albedo and asymmetry factor similar to the single particle size case.

  ### 4. Spectral with single particle sizes at lognormal effective size